Please enable JavaScript to ensure auto alt text generation works properly

 How this maps to Truffle’s approach

 This design mirrors the study’s guardrails.
-AI runs the interview and organizes the signal.
-Humans select.
+AI facilitates the interview and organizes the signal.
+Humans review and select.

 Design choices that lift signal without lifting risk